Feyerabend/bb/workbook/ch05/parsers/simple/PARSE2.md

 The parser consists of several functions that parse specific parts of an expression and build the corresponding AST.

-- parse_factor: This function handles the lowest-level constructs (e.g., identifiers, numbers, parentheses, member access, and array indexing).
+- `parse_factor`: This function handles the lowest-level constructs (e.g. identifiers, numbers, parentheses, member access, and array indexing).
 If it encounters an identifier, it will check for possible member access or array indexing and build the corresponding AST nodes.

-- parse_expression: This function handles expressions that involve assignments and operators.
+- `parse_expression`: This function handles expressions that involve assignments and operators.
 It handles the assignment (=) operator and various arithmetic (+, -, etc.) and logical operators (OR, XORSYM).

-- parse_term: This function handles terms that involve multiplication (*), division (/), modulus (%),
+- `parse_term`: This function handles terms that involve multiplication (*), division (/), modulus (%),
   and logical AND (&).

 Each of these functions processes tokens in a left-to-right order and recursively constructs an AST by